Back Arrow

 The answer is simple — it's Leadsie 😏

 With Leadsie, you can send a secure request link to your client, they log in to their Google account, select the Google Ads account they want to give access to and hit confirm.
 That’s it!
-You can even request access to Google Analytics, Google Tag Manager and Google Business Profile with one link.
+You can even request access to Google Analytics, Google Tag Manager, and Google Business Profile with the same link.

 Switch to automated access requests at your marketing agency with a free 14-day trial—no credit card needed.